Highlights from the Collection: Assyria

 From 1928-1935, the Oriental Institute conducted excavations at the site of Khorsabad in northern Iraq.
 Called Dur-Sharrukin ("Fortress of Sargon") in ancient times, this capital city was built by the Neo- Assyrian king Sargon II (ca. 721-705 B.C.) and abandoned shortly after his death.
 The bulk of the museum's Assyrian collection comes from those excavations and is best known for the colossal human-headed winged bull and the carved stone reliefs that lined the principal rooms of the palace.

 This colossal sculpture was one of a pair that guarded the entrance to the throne room of King Sargon II.
 A protective spirit known as a "lamassu", it is shown as a composite being with the head of a human, the body and ears of a bull, and the wings of a bird.
-When viewed from the side, the creature appears to be walking; when viewed from the front, to be standing still.
+Viewed from the side, the creature appears to be walking; but when viewed from the front, it appears to be standing still.
 Thus it is actually represented with five, rather than four, legs.

 Archaeologists from the Oriental Institute discovered this relief fragment in the debris of the throne room of King Sargon II.
 The fragment shows naked Assyrian soldiers towing a boat through a shallow river, perhaps during one of Sargon's campaigns against Marduk-apla-iddina II, king of Babylon, whose name is inscribed in the text above the scene.
 According to the Biblical account, that same Babylonian king (referred to as Merodach Baladan) sent envoys with presents to Hezekiah, king of Judah, upon his recovery from illness (cf. II Kings 20; Isaiah 39).